We are a community determined to help anyone affected by cancer in Ireland

 The Irish Cancer Society is a community of cancer patients, families, supporters, survivors, researchers and volunteers.

 We strive for excellence in all we do.
 We are in constant contact with people affected by cancer, the medical community and the public.
 These connections help us to find out what people need and what works best for them.
 Our services and decisions are informed by best quality knowledge, data and expertise.

-Through partnerships, we carry out activities guided by our 4 strategic goals to reduce the risk of cancer, improve lives, lead cancer research, and inform and influence public policy around health issues.
+Through partnerships, we carry out activities guided by our strategic priorities.
 Our partners also help us to raise funds necessary to carry out our mission.

 We have partners at all levels of Irish society, including communities, companies, Government, and other cancer organisations and health bodies, in Ireland and beyond.

 The Irish Cancer Society is dedicated to involving patients, families, survivors, supporters, and the public in research.
 Public and Patient Involvement (PPI) in the research process makes sure that research is meaningful and benefits those affected by cancer.

 We are working hard to make sure patients and the public are involved in our research processes.
 In 2019, as well as being reviewed by independent scientific experts, all research proposals submitted to the Society were reviewed by people affected by cancer.
 In this way, we ensure that the research we fund is relevant and important to patients.

 We work with communities across Ireland to raise awareness about cancer and provide free information, care and services for people affected by cancer.

 We do this by focusing on hard-to-reach communities where cancer rates are highest, as well as by partnering with local community organisations, other health charities and bodies.

 Without volunteers, the Society would not be able to support cancer patients and their families.
 Each year we need thousands of volunteers across Ireland to give us their time to make a difference to people with cancer.